ispoleet/flare-on-2020/flare-on-2023/07_flake/README.md

 ```

-We suspend the program before we loose and we inject the `PyInjector-x64.dll` into the process.
+We suspend the program before we lose and we inject the `PyInjector-x64.dll` into the process.
 If
 everything goes well, we will see the following on the terminal
 ```
 [!] configuration file found and decoded with key - using demo configuration